Raise Awareness

 Older woman staring out of the window in despair

-At times, living with Parkinson’s disease (PD) can feel overwhelming.
-Managing symptoms, navigating physical and mental changes and making lifestyle adjustments can all take an emotional toll.
-As you find your path forward, it’s essential to acknowledge and take steps to care for your mental health.
+Parkinson’s disease (PD) can feel overwhelming.
+Managing symptoms, navigating physical and mental changes and making lifestyle adjustments can take an emotional toll.
+As you find your path forward, it’s essential to also take care for your mental health.

 1. Create space for all your emotions, even those of grief and loss.

-2. Explore our e-book Mood: A Mind Guide to Parkinson's Disease
+2. Read Mood: A Mind Guide to Parkinson's Disease

-3. Cultivate a state of calm with Mindfulness Mondays, a series of guided relaxations.
+3. Cultivate calm with Mindfulness Mondays guided relaxations.

-5. Learn how Parkinson’s disease cognition – the mental skills we use to focus, solve problems, plan, follow instructions and more.
+4. Learn about PD and cognition, the mental skills we use to focus, solve problems, plan, follow instructions and more.

 Thinking changes can influence mental health.
 Addressing Thinking Changes in Parkinson's identifies coping strategies and therapies for cognitive change.